- Reference Number: HEY-503/2020

 PLEASE ALLOW 48 HOURS IF POSSIBLE IF YOU NEED TO CANCEL YOUR APPOINTMENT

-This leaflet has been produced to give you general information about your planned skin surgery procedure.
+This leaflet has been produced to give you general information.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is dermatology surgery?